Bigfoot: Regional and other names

-Many regions have differentiating names for the creatures.
-In Canada, the name Sasquatch is widely used although often interchangeably with the name Bigfoot.
+Many regions throughout North America have differentiating names for Bigfoot.
+In Canada, the name Sasquatch is widely used in addition to Bigfoot.
 The United States uses both of these names but also has numerous names and descriptions of the creatures depending on the region and area in which they are allegedly sighted.
-These include the Skunk ape in Florida and other southern states, Grassman in Ohio, Fouke Monster in Arkansas, Wood Booger in Virginia, the Monster of Whitehall in Whitehall, New York, Momo in Missouri, Honey Island Swamp Monster in Louisiana, Dewey Lake Monster in Michigan, Mogollon Monster in Arizona, the Big Muddy Monster in southern Illinois, and The Old Men of the Mountain in West Virginia.
+These include the Skunk ape in Florida and other southern states, the Ohio Grassman in Ohio, Fouke Monster in Arkansas, Wood Booger in Virginia, the Monster of Whitehall in Whitehall, New York, Momo in Missouri, Honey Island Swamp Monster in Louisiana, Dewey Lake Monster in Michigan, Mogollon Monster in Arizona, the Big Muddy Monster in southern Illinois, and The Old Men of the Mountain in West Virginia.
 The term Wood Ape is also used by some as a means to deviate from the perceived mythical connotation surrounding the name "Bigfoot".
 Other names include Bushman, Treeman, and Wildman.

-Alleged behavior

-Some Bigfoot researchers allege that Bigfoot throws rocks as territorial displays and for communication.
-Other alleged behaviors include audible blows struck against trees or "wood knocking", further alleged to be communicative.

-Skeptics argue that these behaviors are easily hoaxed.

-Additionally, structures of broken and twisted foliage seemingly placed in specific areas have been attributed by some to Bigfoot behavior.
-In some reports, lodgepole pine and other small trees have been observed bent, uprooted, or stacked in patterns such as weaved and crisscrossed, leading some to theorize that they are potential territorial markings.
-Some instances have also included entire deer skeletons being suspended high in trees.
-In Washington state, a team of amateur Bigfoot researchers called the Olympic Project claimed to have discovered a collection of nests.
-They had primatologists study them, with the conclusion being that they appear to have been created by a primate.

-Many alleged sightings are reported to occur at night leading to some speculations that the creatures may possess nocturnal tendencies.
-However, experts find such behavior untenable in a supposed ape- or human-like creature, as all known apes, including humans, are diurnal, with only lesser primates exhibiting nocturnality.
-Most anecdotal sightings of Bigfoot describe the creatures allegedly observed as solitary, although some reports have described groups being allegedly observed together.